What to Pack for Your First Motorhome Trip: The Complete Checklist

 Plan your meals loosely before you go.
 A motorhome fridge is smaller than you are used to at home, so buying fresh ingredients every couple of days from local farm shops and village stores works better than trying to load up for the whole week.
 This is actually one of the joys of motorhome travel - you end up discovering brilliant local producers you would never otherwise find.

-Bedroom and Bathroom
+Bedding, Towels, and Bathroom Essentials

 - Toiletries in travel-size bottles where possible (space is limited in the bathroom cabinet)